Skip to main content

 User Type:RequesterFull UserAdministrator

-Report Builder is a tool for creating reports that combine your data in MaintainX, and allow you to visualize it in a table or a graph.
-Data is grouped by datasets, and you can refine it by adding aggregations, filters, or dimensions to focus on key information.
+Report Builder lets you build reports with your data in MaintainX®, and visualize them in a table or graph.
+Your data is grouped by datasets, which you can refine by adding aggregations, filters, dimensions, or formulas to focus on key information.

-Report Builder uses data from multiple sources in your MaintainX organization.
-You can analyze key data across locations and organizations to gain deeper insights into related datasets like:
+Report Builder uses data refreshed regularly from multiple sources in your MaintainX organization.
+You can analyze key data in the application to gain deeper insights into your organization:

 • Part consumption by asset.